UBC-SBME/Coding-Bootcamp/PROJECT/README.md

 * The object itself has a certain state (typically 0/off or 1/on)
 * Each object in the array has an adjacent neighbour object

-Let (x,y) denote the position of the central position.
+Let (x,y) denote the coordinates of the central position.
 The entire table is an example of a neighbourhood for (x,y).

 |(x-1,y-1) | (x,y-1)| (x+1, y-1) |